structure7/wundergroundBlynk/README.md

 ArduinoJson | ArduinoJson.h | https://github.com/bblanchon/ArduinoJson
 ESP8266 board mgr | N/A | [json](http://arduino.esp8266.com/stable/package_esp8266com_index.json) & [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager)

 All the credit and the biggest thanks to bbx10node@gmail.com (https://github.com/bbx10/esp-pcd-weather.git) for the horsepower to make this work.
+I just tweaked his hard work to work for me.
 [How to edit this.](https://guides.github.com/features/mastering-markdown/)

 Wunderground, Weather Underground, and all the respective logos, etc., are © Copyright The Weather Company, LLC